-In any case involving employment discrimination, including workplace harassment, the Complainant may, at any time before or after the issuance of the final decision of the District, file a complaint with the Department of Fair Employment and Housing.
+In any case involving employment discrimination, including workplace harassment, the Complainant may, at any time before or after the issuance of the final decision of the District, file a complaint with the California Civil Rights Department.

+In any complaint dismissed pursuant to Title 5 Section 59332, a complainant may file a

+written appeal with the California Community Colleges Chancellor’s Office within 30 days from the date of the notice of dismissal.

 Remand